AufeJin/MCW-Microservices-architecture/README.md

 # Microservices architecture

-## This workshop is no longer being maintained and will be archived on December 31, 2019.
+## This workshop is archived and is no longer being maintained.
+Content is read-only.

 Contoso Events is an online service for concerts, sporting and other event ticket sales.
 They are redesigning their solution for scale with a microservices strategy and want to implement a proof of concept (POC) for the path that receives the most traffic; ticket ordering.